Gary Herbert

 Gary Richard Herbert (born May 7, 1947) is an American politician who served as the 17th governor of Utah from 2009 to 2021.
 A member of the Republican Party, he chaired the National Governors Association during the 2015–2016 cycle.

 Herbert was appointed to a seat on the Utah County Commission in 1990, where he served 14 years.
 He ran for the Republican nomination for governor in 2004, ultimately becoming fellow Republican candidate Jon Huntsman's running mate in the general election.
 Herbert served as the sixth lieutenant governor of Utah from 2005 until August 11, 2009, when he assumed the governorship following the resignation of Huntsman, who was appointed to serve as the United States Ambassador to China by President Barack Obama.
 Herbert was elected to serve out the remainder of the term in a special gubernatorial election in 2010, defeating Democratic nominee Salt Lake County Mayor Peter Corroon with 64% of the vote.
 He won election to a full four-year term in 2012, defeating Democratic Businessman Peter Cooke with 68% of the vote and was re-elected to a second full four-year term in 2016.
 Herbert announced in 2019 that he would not seek re-election to a third full term in 2020; he endorsed the gubernatorial candidacy of his Lieutenant Governor, Spencer Cox.

-With a tenure spanning for 11 years and 5 months he is both the longest serving Republican Governor of Utah, and is the only second longest serving Governor just short of Cal Rampton.
+With a tenure spanning 11 years and 5 months, he is the second-longest serving Governor of Utah, behind Cal Rampton, and the longest-serving Republican in that office.